 |Korean Air: 125,000 miles RETURN (no one-ways) from New Zealand to the USA in Korean Air Business Class||$2637.5|

 - These costs don’t include airline taxes for this route applied by Alaska at the time of redemption.

-- The costs above are in USD and based on the current promotion with a best case cost of 2.11 US cents per miles.
+- The costs above are in USD and based on the current promotion with a best case cost at the highest tier.

 - The costs assumes you maximise the promotion and buy chunks of the maximum amount of miles, redeeming strategically to get the most value.